-Bold Believers in North Korea includes stories, history and culture facts, activities, and recipes that help children understand the daily lives of people in a country where citizens are forbidden to practice Christianity.
-The 54-page book is available free from the Downloads section of this site.
+Bold Believers in Syria includes stories, history and culture facts, activities, and recipes that help children understand the daily lives of people in a country where civil war has driven more than 750,000 Christians from the country.
+The 48-page book is available free from the Downloads section of this site.

 In Iran, it is against the law to share the Good News of Jesus with Muslims.
 But Iranians are secretly becoming Christians anyway!
 Many of the new Christians meet together secretly in house churches.

 At one secret house church, the members learned how to talk about Jesus with Muslims and how to start new churches.
 They sang, prayed, and studied the Bible and other Christian books.
 The books were smuggled into Iran from other countries.

 But there was something unusual about this church.
 Most of the members were between the ages of 10 and 13.
 Some were as young as 5.
 The leader of the church was 16.

 “Chosongul” is the name of the Korean alphabet.
 It has 24 letters.
 Chosongul is a phonetic system of writing.
 Its symbols stand for sounds.
 To form words or syllables, letters are clustered together in groups.

 For example, the Korean word for “school” is “hakkyo.”
 It is pronounced “HAHK-gyoh.”

 Here is how the letters in “hakkyo” are written in Korean and how the entire word is written.
 Can you find the individual letters in the symbol for “hakkyo?”